Frequently Asked Questions

 Should I get designated if my sector is not a priority sector?

-No. To be eligible for designation under the West Kootenay RCIP, your business must operate in one of the five priority sectors selected for the current year.
+No. To be eligible for designation under the West Kootenay RCIP, your business must operate in one of the six priority sectors selected for the current year.

 My business operates in multiple sectors, and one is a priority—can I get designated?